kaliber5/ember-fastboot-addon-tests/README.md

 ### Debugging your test app

-You can use the following command to serve your test app, e.g. to check your test selectors of how the fixtures behave:
+You can use the following command to serve your test app, e.g. to check your test selectors or how the fixtures behave:

      ember fastboot:serve

-If you have other apps defined with other names as the default `fastboot` app, you can serve that as well:
+If you have other apps defined with other names as the default `fastboot` in your `setupTest` call, you can serve them as well:

     ember fastboot:test --app-name <app-name>